alpha-defi/raydium-sdk2/docs/tutorial/beginner.md

 ---
-id: hello
+id: beginner
-title:  Hello World
+title:  Beginner
 displayed_sidebar: tutorial
 ---

-# Hello World
+# Beginner

 This section shows how to build the most basic "hello world" application on top of the Raydium SDK.